Here are the top 10 King Cobra Facts For Kids which will provide you with a brief overview of this amazing snake.

 - The major snake species they eat include; Indian cobra, pythons, banded kraits, banded wolf snake, rat snake, green whip snake, Blyth’s reticulated snake, and keelback.

-- They also prey hump-nosed pit viper and Malabar pit viper through following their scent trials.
+- They also prey on hump-nosed pit viper and Malabar pit viper by following their scent trails.

 - In case of food scarcity, they also eat small vertebrates, such as lizards and birds.

 - In Singapore, a king cobra was observed eating a clouded monitor.